-US giving $638M aid to Yemen, Somalia, Nigeria, South Sudan - Tribune-Review — Nigeria Today
+Starvation: Nigeria, Somalia, two others get Trump's $639m aid - The Nation Newspaper — Nigeria Today

 |

+U.S. President Donald Trump on Saturday promised 639 million dollars in aid to feed people facing starvation because of drought and conflict in Northeast Nigeria, Somalia, South Sudan and Yemen.
+Of the funding, 121 million dollars would go to Nigeria, …

-US giving $638M aid to Yemen, Somalia, Nigeria, South Sudan
+US Giving $638M Aid to Yemen, Somalia, Nigeria, South Sudan

+US announces £489m of aid for Yemen, Somalia, Nigeria and South Sudan

 Do you something awesome to share with the world?
 Click here to share